What is "Health Services?"

 What do I do if I am too ill to attend class?

 It is your responsibility to contact your professors prior to your class to make any arrangements regarding your make-up work.
-You should then call Health Services for an appointment to be seen by the nurse practitioner.
+You should then call Health Services for an appointment to be seen by a health care provider.

 What happens if I get sick after 4:15 or on weekends?